Working as a Ski Instructor

 Wage and income when working as a ski instructor are variable.
 However, housing and living costs are often equivalent to earnings.
 Depending on the nationality of your clientele tipping is also quite common.
 This can be a big bonus and can definitely help buy essentials or boost the savings.
 One thing is certain, the higher the qualification level you have, the more you earn.
 If you’re careful with your money and take the work that’s on offer, there no reason to not have earnings built up at the end of the season.

 Being a varied industry, working as a ski instructor can lead you on many different paths.
 After completing the lower levels of ski instructing your opportunities open up.
+Teaching guests is a very rewarding job, with plenty of options for future improvements and branching out.
 Running park sessions, race training, adaptive lessons, completing a second discipline, off-piste and more.
 There are many opportunities to find your niche or be multi-skilled in the industry.

 Our aim at Subzero Coaching